European shares fall on Spain concerns, poor data

 Sentiment also worsened after a survey showed Germany's private sector shrank for a third straight month in July, suggesting Europe's largest economy may contract in the third quarter.
 The euro zone's private sector also shrank for a sixth month in July.

-Financial shares were among the top decliners, with the insurance sector .SXIP falling 1.2 percent and the European banking index .SX7P dropping 1 percent.
+Financial shares were among the top decliners, with the insurance sector falling 1.2 percent and the European banking index dropping 1 percent.

 Spanish five-year government bond yields rose above 10-year yields for the first time since June 2001, a sign that markets think the risk of a credit event has increased.